MPJ-Imaging/battery_xct_workflows/paper/paper.md

 1. Quantifying electrode overhang using multiple geometric measures;
 2. Measuring the canister (e.g., diameter, eccentricity) and detecting dents via ellipse fitting;
 3. Transforming 2D slices of the electrode winding into polar coordinates [@kok2019virtual] and fitting an ideal spiral to quantify deviations from the expected winding pattern [@sun2025health]; and
-4. Example segmentations using machine learning (ML) and classic computer vision (CV) approaches to segment electrode winding and overhangs.
+4. Example segmentations using machine learning (ML) and classic computer vision (CV) approaches to segment electrode winding and overhangs (an open-source segmentation model is made avialble alongside this notebook).

 Each workflow is implemented as a Jupyter notebook and bundled with example data (images and, where appropriate, segmentation masks) so it can be run without specialized preprocessing.
 The notebooks are written in Python and rely on widely used scientific libraries; NumPy [@harris2020numpy], SciPy [@virtanen2020scipy], scikit-image [@van2014scikit], Matplotlib [@hunter2007matplotlib], and scikit-learn [@pedregosa2011scikit].
 For ease of access, all notebooks can also be launched directly in the browser via Binder, requiring no local installation.
 All materials are archived with a Zenodo DOI to ensure long-term accessibility [@jones2025batteryxctworkflows].
 By lowering the barrier to quantitative XCT analysis, these notebooks promote transparent, reproducible practice in battery science and provide adaptable templates for related problems in tomography and X-ray imaging.